clusterio/clusterio/docs/configuration.md

 ### slave.tls_ca

-Path to certificate in PEM format to use for validating a TLS connection to the master server.
+Path to certificate in PEM format to use for validating a TLS connection to the controller.
-If you have a self signed certificate on the master server you will need to copy the certificate to your slaves and set it as the certificate authority with this option.
+If you have a self signed certificate on the controller you will need to copy the certificate to your slaves and set it as the certificate authority with this option.

 Defaults to null meaning use Node.js's default set of trusted certificate authorities.